Burning of Norfolk: Background

-Confrontations and minor skirmishes continued in Virginia between Whigs on one side and Tories on the other until October, when Dunmore had acquired enough military support to begin organized operations against the rebellious Whigs.
+Confrontations and minor skirmishes continued in Virginia between Patriots on one side and Tories on the other until October, when Dunmore had acquired enough military support to begin organized operations against the Patriots.
 General Thomas Gage, the British commander-in-chief for North America, had ordered a small detachment of the 14th Regiment of Foot to Virginia in response to pleas by Dunmore for military help.
 These troops began raiding surrounding counties for rebel military supplies on October 12.
-This activity continued through the end of October, when a small British ship ran aground and was captured by Whigs during a skirmish near Hampton.
+This activity continued through the end of October, when a small British ship ran aground and was captured by Patriot forces during a skirmish near Hampton.
 Navy boats sent to punish the townspeople were repulsed by Continental Army troops and militia in a brief gunfight that resulted in the killing and capture of several sailors.
-Dunmore reacted to this event by issuing a proclamation on November 7 in which he declared martial law, and offered to emancipate Whig-held slaves in Virginia willing to serve in the British Army.
-The proclamation alarmed Tory and Whig slaveholders alike, concerned by the idea of armed former slaves and the potential loss of their property.
+Dunmore reacted to this event by issuing a proclamation on November 7 in which he declared martial law, and offered to emancipate Patriot-owned slaves in Virginia willing to serve in the British forces.
+The proclamation alarmed Tory and Patriot slaveholders alike, concerned by the idea of armed former slaves and the potential loss of their property.
 Nevertheless, Dunmore was able to recruit enough slaves to form the Ethiopian Regiment, as well as raising a company of Tories he called the Queen's Own Loyal Virginia Regiment.
 These local forces supplemented the two companies of the 14th Foot that were the sole British military presence in the colony.
 This successful recruiting drive prompted Dunmore to write on November 30, 1775 that he would soon be able to "reduce this colony to a proper sense of their duty."

 Virginia's assembly had sent companies of militia to Hampton under the command of William Woodford, the colonel of the 2nd Virginia Regiment in October, and further militia continued to arrive at Williamsburg.
 Woodford, his force swollen to 700 men, advanced toward Great Bridge in early December.
 Some of Dunmore's troops had fortified the north side of the bridge, so Woodford began entrenching the position on his side of the bridge, while more and more militia companies arrived from the surrounding counties and North Carolina.
 On December 9, British troops attempted to disperse Woodford's force, and were decisively repulsed.
-Following the battle, the British retreated back into Norfolk, and shortly after, Dunmore and his entire force withdrew to Royal Navy ships anchored in Norfolk's harbor, along with most of the remaining Tory population of the town.
+Following the battle, the British retreated back into Norfolk, and shortly after, Dunmore and his entire force withdrew to Royal Navy ships anchored in Norfolk's harbor, along with most of the remaining Loyalist population of the town.
 Woodford's force continued to grow with the arrival of Colonel Robert Howe and North Carolina regulars the day after the battle.